QUICK GUIDE – Management of DMD

 Maintaining muscle strength and function.
 What assessments should be done and why?

 Your son should have regular check-ups with a neuromuscular specialist, who has the expertise to monitor how things are going and to detect anything unusual that may need additional evaluation.

 - To make timely decisions about treatment

 - To anticipate and prevent problems that may arise

-It is recommended that your son see your family doctor every 6 months and the neuromuscular specialist, physiotherapist and/or occupational therapist about every 4 months, if possible.
+It is recommended that your son see your family doctor every six months and the neuromuscular specialist, physiotherapist and/or occupational therapist about every four months, if possible.